IBM-Cloud/docs/admin/index.md

 ## Notifications and event subscriptions
 {: #oc_eventsubscription}

-You can always know the status of your environment by checking the Status page.
-As they occur, incidents are reported on the Status page. {{site.data.keyword.Bluemix_notm}} also sends notifications to the Notifications area on the Administration page for events such as scheduled or pending maintenance updates.
+You can always know the status of your environment by [Viewing status](index.html##oc_status).
+As they occur, incidents and events, such as maintenance updates, are reported on the Status page. {{site.data.keyword.Bluemix_notm}} also sends notifications to the Notifications area on the Administration page for events such as scheduled or pending maintenance updates.

 ### Notifications